vitaly-t/pg-promise/README.md

 ### Detached Chaining

-Queries in a detached chain maintain connection independetly, they each would acquire a connection from the pool, execute the query and then release the connection.
+Queries in a detached chain maintain connection independently, they each would acquire a connection from the pool, execute the query and then release the connection.
 ```javascript
 db.query("select * from users where id=$1", 123) // find the user from id;
     .then(function(data){